sajjadh47/temporary-access/README.md

 ### Features:

-- Enable/Disable Temporary Access
+- Activate or Deactivate Temporary Access
-- Select Any User
+- Choose Any User for Access
-- Restrict User With Time Limit
+- Set Time-Limited Access Restrictions
-- One Time Temporary Access Url
+- Generate a One-Time Temporary Access URL

-**Interested in contributing to WP Login Ajaxify?**
+**Interested in contributing to Temporary Access?**
 Contact me sagorh672(at)gmail.com

 ## Installation